epixoip/hmac-bcrypt/README.md

 ## Algorithm details

 The `hmac-bcrypt` password hashing function employs bcrypt with proper pre-hashing and post-hashing, combined with an optional pepper.
-In pseduo code, this is fairly straight-forward:
+In pseudo code, this is fairly straight-forward:

 ```
 pre_hash  = hmac_sha512_base64(password, pepper)